lmy441900/lmy441900.github.io/_posts/2018-03-31-can-ternary-operators-be-an-lvalue-in-c-or-not.md

 ---
 layout: post
-title:  "Can ?: Be An lvalue in C Or Not?"
+title:  "Can ?: Be an Lvalue in C or Not?"
 date:   2018-03-31
 categories: en
 ---